notwindstone/anisun/README.md

 ## ⭐ Features

-* Watch anime with subtitles or dubbing
+* Watch anime with subtitles or dubbing (only on Russian language)

 * Download anime using torrent or directly from website